liyuan-qiu/DDS-ARDUINO/README.md

 The following is the test result of profile play function which don't include the frequency noise because the frequency noise had been tested by the developer  https://github.com/afch/DDS-AD9910-Arduino-Shield.

-## 1.profile time test: the difference between set profile time and real profile time
+## Profile Play time test: the difference between set profile time and real profile time

 The CH1(yellow line) is Profile0, arduino mega pin 4
 The CH2(blue line) is FOUT AM from the output of minicircuit power detector